 Protecting Your Vision

 There is no cure for diabetic retinopathy, glaucoma, or cataracts.
 However, there are treatments available that can help slow down or prevent these conditions from getting worse.
-It’s important to see your eye doctor for regular checkups so that any problems can be detected early and treated accordingly.
+It’s important to see your eye doctor for regular eye exams so that any problems can be detected early and treated accordingly.
 In addition to seeing your doctor regularly, there are some other things you can do to protect your vision:

 - Control your blood sugar levels by following your treatment plan